Filter By Department

 Donor Relations Officer

 Michelle joined the Advancement Team in September 2009, bringing with her more than 10 years of development experience.
-Prior to joining the foundation, Michelle served as the assistant director for the Office of Alumni and Parent Relations at Messiah College in Grantham, PA., where she played a significant role in advancing the fundraising efforts of the college.
-Additionally, Michelle was responsible for overseeing the college’s campus wide annual homecoming and alumni reunion weekend events.
-She also served as the advisor for the senior class giving initiative and the alumni student council.
+Prior to joining the foundation, Michelle served as the assistant director for the Office of Alumni and Parent Relations at Messiah College in Grantham, Pennsylvania, where she played a significant role in advancing the fundraising efforts of the college.
+Serving in this role, Michelle was responsible for overseeing homecoming and alumni reunion activities, senior class giving initiatives and the alumni student council.

 Katie also serves as a teacher in the St. Ignatius/Walsh Jesuit Irish Studies Program and has worked at length with the Arrupe Neighborhood Partnership.
 Previously she has also served as a research assistant on the Northern Ireland Project at the University of Notre Dame, a 1916 Easter Rising Project at Notre Dame, and with the Cleveland Irish American Archives Society.
 She also served as an intern on a PBS/BBC documentary about the Irish 1916 Easter Rising.